-We’ve drawn endless hair inspiration from celebrities, and when it comes to haircuts, it’s all about the face shape.
+We’ve drawn endless hair inspiration from celebrities, and one thing we've learned?
+When it comes to haircuts, it’s all about face shape.
 If your face is heart-shaped à la Reese Witherspoon or Katie Holmes, then you know a balanced cut is key for flattering those gorgeous cheekbones.

 Do: The Lob

-Joseph Maine, stylist at the Serge Normant at John Frieda Salon in NYC, adds that when it comes to styling a lob, “Part it in the middle with the hair blown forward.
+Joseph Maine, a stylist at the Serge Normant at John Frieda Salon in NYC, adds that when it comes to styling a lob, “Part it in the middle with the hair blown forward.
 This closes in some of the width while highlighting the jawline.”

 Do: Long Pixie

-If you’re looking for a drastic change or want to go shorter for summer, a long pixie is the perfect options.
+If you’re looking for a drastic change or want to go shorter for summer, a long pixie is the perfect option.
 Not only will you be showing off your cheekbones even more, but Matos says that the longer layers associated with this cut provide “texture and softness, which together give hair movement for the ultimate versatility.”
 Whether you go edgy or romantic, the long pixie is a statement-making look in the best possible way.

 Do: Long Layers

 We can’t talk about heart-shaped faces without mentioning Reese Witherspoon.
 The actress never ceases to amaze in the hair department, and we’re constantly taking a page out of her beauty book.
 Witherspoon’s signature long layers and side-swept bangs make for a timeless style you’ll absolutely love.
 Velasquez notes that “long, wavy layers elongate and add fullness around the jawline.”

 If you’re looking to up the ante, Matos says side bangs that hit the cheekbone (or your lip if you don’t want to go too short) will complement those long lengths.
-“The short fringe emphasizes the cheekbone on a heart-shaped face—especially when you pull your hair back up [into a pony].”
+“The short fringe emphasizes the cheekbone on a heart-shaped face—especially when you pull your hair back up [into a pony],” she says.

-While we’re on the topic of bangs, if there is any face shape that can likely pull off a set of blunt fringe, it’s a heart-shaped one.
+While we’re on the topic of bangs, if there is any face shape that can likely pull off a blunt fringe, it’s a heart-shaped one.
 “Bangs are always a great option for heart-shaped faces,” says Maine.
 “If you’re not ready to commit, a soft fringe can work as well, starting toward the end of the eyebrows and feathering downward.”

-Avoid: Short Bob + Chunky Layers
+Don't: Short Bob and Chunky Layers

 While there’s no official rule book for haircuts, stylists agree that there are a few things to avoid if you want a flattering cut.
-“A heart-shaped face can handle most haircuts,” maintains Maine.
-“However, a chin-length bob will be the least flatting, as it will close in on the jawline.”
+“A heart-shaped face can handle most haircuts,” Maine says.
+“However, a chin-length bob will be the least flattering, as it will close in on the jawline.”

 Looking for a new summer color to complement a killer cut?
 Read about our low-maintenance hair color ideas.